- Brett Fortune ‘17

 First time students who are completing or have recently completed high school:

-Consideration for admission to the nursing program begins at the following academic levels:
+Priority consideration for admission to the nursing program begins at the following academic levels:

 - Admission to the University of Mount Union and